wp-plugins/feedage-tracker/readme.txt

 This section describes how to install the plugin and get it working.

 1. Upload `feedage-tracker.php` to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress
-1. Configure the plugin by visiting the Feedage Tracker submenu under plugins.
+3. Configure the plugin by visiting the Feedage Tracker submenu under plugins.

+== Screenshots ==

+1. Screen shot 1 shows the Feedage Tracker configuration page.
+From this page you can select which Feed readers you want displayed on your blog.

 == Frequently Asked Questions ==